-The Coachella Valley is home to several tribes of Native Americans, including the Agua Caliente Band of Cahuilla Indians, the Augustine Band of Mission Indians, Twenty-Nine Palms Band of Mission Indians of California, Cabazon Band of Mission Indians, and the Torres-Martinez Desert Cahuilla Indians.
+The Coachella Valley is home to several tribes of Native Americans, including the Agua Caliente Band of Cahuilla Indians, the Augustine Band of Mission Indians, the Cahuilla Band of Mission Indians, and the Torres-Martinez Desert Cahuilla Indians.
 As illustrated in the demographics section of this report, about half of local residents are ethnically Hispanic/Latino, many of whom live in the Eastern Coachella Valley.
 There are sub-communities of color within the Coachella Valley, such as the Black/African American community in Desert Highland Gateway, an area of North Palm Springs.
 Overall, the Coachella Valley is extremely diverse, and home to many BIPOC individuals whose needs should be a priority.